GroceriStar/groceristar-fetch/text/text.md

 ---

 About data structures.
 Maybe there is some rules, plugins, tools, to create separated files/Nodes/Tables from one big file or create big one from separated.
-I find some interesting approach at graphql documents.
+I find some interesting approach to graphql documents.
 But it's still early to start to use it.

 ---